 Organizations often rely on spreadsheets for resource management.

 The attraction is obvious.
-Most people have spreadsheet software on their laptop and on the face of it, it is quick to put together a resource management template.
+Most people have spreadsheet software and on the face of it, it is quick to put together a resource management template.

 However spreadsheets are often passed from one person to another to manage and update.
 Quickly they get filled with formulas that no one understands and bugs and errors creep in.

 They do not scale and take an age to keep up to date.

 For the sake of a couple of thousand dollars, invest in some resource management software.